xiejw/games/connect_4/README.md

     # Generate random data to start with.
     #
-    # This will delete old data!!!!
+    # This will delete old checkpoints!!!!
     make bootstrap

 One-Off